ashokpawar25/RestAPIDesignPrinciples/README.md

-# Rest API Design Principles
+# Rest API Design Practices
 Following are some REST API Design practices which we should follow .

 ## Good Practices